Cluster algebras arising from cluster tubes: Introduction

-The paper is organized as follows: In Section 2, we recall some basics on cluster algebras and $2-$CY triangulated categories.
-In particular, we recall the definition of cluster tubes and basic description on indecomposable rigid objects in cluster tubes [BMV].
-In Section 3, fix a maximal rigid object $T$ in $\C_n$, We calculate the index of any indecomposable rigid object $M$ respect to $T$ (defined in [Pa1, DK, Pla]) and define the analogue $X_M$ of CC-maps or Palu's map for indecomposable rigid object $M$ with respect to $T$.
+The paper is organized as follows: In Section \ref{Sec:Pre}, we recall some basics on cluster algebras and $2-$Calabi-Yau triangulated categories.
+In particular, we recall the definition of cluster tubes and basic descriptions on indecomposable rigid objects in cluster tubes from \cite{BMV}.
+In Section \ref{Sec:cha}, for any positive number $n>1$, fix a basic maximal rigid object $T$ in $\C_n$, we calculate the index of any indecomposable rigid object $M$ with respect to $T$ (defined in \cite{Pa1,DK,Pla1,Pla2}) and define the analogue $X_M$ of the CC-map or Palu's map for an indecomposable rigid object $M$ with respect to $T$.
 This map $X_{?}$ is called cluster map.
-Using the structure of the cluster tube $\C_n$, we divide the set of indecomposable rigid objects into three disjoint subsets.
-Using the structure of endomorphism algebras of $T$, we calculate the explicit formula of $X_M$ according to which subset $M$ belongs to.
-In Section 4, we prove that $X_M, X_{M^*}$ satisfy the mutation formula when $M, M^*$ form a mutation pair.
-Using the mutation triangles, we explain the matrix $A_T$ associated with $T$ is a skew-symmetrizable matrix of type $C_{n-1}$.
-We prove that the map $X_{?}$ gives a bijection between the set of indecomposable rigid objects in $\C_n$ and set of cluster variables of $A_T$, which also induces a bijection between of the set of maximal rigid objects and the set of clusters of $A_T$.
+Using the structure of the cluster tube $\C_n$ of rank $n$, we divide the set of indecomposable rigid objects into three disjoint subsets.
+Using the structure of endomorphism algebras of $T$ \cite{BMV,V,Y,ZZ}, we calculate the explicit formula of $X_M$ according to which subset $M$ belongs to.
+In Section \ref{Sec:mu}, we prove that $X_M, X_{M^*}$ satisfy the mutation formula when $M, M^*$ form a mutation pair.
+Using the mutation triangles, we explain that the matrix $A_T$ associated with $T$ is a skew-symmetrizable matrix of type $C_{n-1}$.
+We prove that the map $X_{?}$ gives a bijection between the set of indecomposable rigid objects in $\C_n$ and the set of cluster variables of $A_T$, which induces a bijection between the set of basic maximal rigid objects and the set of clusters of $A_T$.
 It follows that the cluster algebra generated by $X_M$, where $M$ runs over all indecomposable rigid objects, is isomorphic to the cluster algebra of type $C_{n-1}$.
+In the final section, we give an application of the cluster map $X_{?}$.
+We prove that the simplicial complex generated by the indecomposable rigid objects in $\C_n$ gives a realization of the cluster complex of the root system of type $C_{n-1}$ defined in \cite{FZ2}.